AztecProtocol/aztec-packages/docs/docs/reference/developer_references/common_errors/sandbox-errors.md

 ### Rollup circuit errors

 These are errors that occur when kernel proofs (transaction proofs) are sent to the rollup circuits to create an L2 block.
-See [rollup circuits](../../aztec/concepts/circuits/index.md) for more information.
+See [rollup circuits](../../../aztec/concepts/circuits/rollup_circuits/index.md) for more information.

 #### 4007 - BASE\_\_INVALID_CHAIN_ID

 The L1 chain ID you used in your proof generation (for your private transaction) is different to what the rollup circuits expected.
-Double check against the global variables passed to noir and the config set in [Aztec's rollup contract](https://github.com/AztecProtocol/aztec-packages/blob/master/l1-contracts/src/core/Rollup.sol) which are [read in by sequencer](https://github.com/AztecProtocol/aztec3-packages/blob/master/yarn-project/sequencer-client/src/global_variable_builder/global_builder.ts#L32) and subsequently passed in as inputs to the base rollup.
+Double check against the global variables passed to noir and the config set in [Aztec's rollup contract (GitHub link)](https://github.com/AztecProtocol/aztec-packages/blob/master/l1-contracts/src/core/Rollup.sol) which are [read in by sequencer GitHub link](https://github.com/AztecProtocol/aztec3-packages/blob/master/yarn-project/sequencer-client/src/global_variable_builder/global_builder.ts#L32) and subsequently passed in as inputs to the base rollup.
 When the sequencer submits the block to the rollup contracts, this is again sanity checked so ensure this is the same everywhere.

 #### 4008 - BASE\_\_INVALID_VERSION

 Same as [section 4007](#4007---base__invalid_chain_id) except the `version` refers to the version of the Aztec L2 instance.

-Some scary bugs like `4003 - BASE__INVALID_NULLIFIER_SUBTREE` and `4004 - BASE__INVALID_NULLIFIER_RANGE` which are to do malformed nullifier trees (see [Indexed Merkle Trees](../../aztec/concepts/storage/trees/indexed_merkle_tree.mdx)) etc may seem unrelated at a glance, but at a closer look may be because of some bug in an application's Aztec.nr code.
+Some scary bugs like `4003 - BASE__INVALID_NULLIFIER_SUBTREE` and `4004 - BASE__INVALID_NULLIFIER_RANGE` which are to do malformed nullifier trees (see [Indexed Merkle Trees](../../../aztec/concepts/storage/trees/indexed_merkle_tree.mdx)) etc may seem unrelated at a glance, but at a closer look may be because of some bug in an application's Aztec.nr code.
 Same is true for certain instances of `7008 - MEMBERSHIP_CHECK_FAILED`.

 ### Generic circuit errors